SusanArraez/SusanArraez/README.md

     <p>Arizona Refugee Center Website Redesign</p>
     <p>Arizona Refugee Center is a nonprofit organization dedicated to make sure all are welcomed with a warm embrace.<br>
     They offer services to help with becoming self-sufficent and integrate into a new community.<br>
       They needed a website that reflected their values!
-Ckeck out my work!
+Check out my work!
     </p>

   <strong>🌱 I’m currently learning</strong>